purpleidea/oh-my-vagrant/DOCUMENTATION.md

 ####`repos`
 Currently undocumented.

+####`unsafe`
+Set this to true if you want to use KVM's unsafe cache mode.
+If you do this, you will trade data integrity on your development environment's filesystem for a noticeable speed boost.
+See http://libvirt.org/formatdomain.html#elementsDisks

 ###Command line
 The command line arguments are currently undocumented.
 If you'd like to help improve these, please send a patch.
 They are not critical to Oh-My-Vagrant